 Obstructive Sleep Apnea

 Obstructive sleep apnea (OSA) is the most common type of sleep apnea.
-It occurs when the muscles in the back of the throat relax and the airway to narrow or close when you breathe in.
+It occurs when the muscles in the back of the throat relax and the airway narrows or closes when you breathe in.
 The narrowed airway does not allow enough air to enter the body, and therefore not enough oxygen for the brain.
 Your brain rouses you from sleep when it senses a drop in oxygen, often so briefly that you may not remember being woken.
 This may happen often throughout the night and these interruptions of sleep add up to an disturbed night’s sleep.

 Central Sleep Apnea